carla-simulator/carla/Docs/tuto_G_rllib_integration.md

         python3 dqn_train.py dqn_example/dqn_config.yaml --name dqn

 !!!
 Note
     The default configuration uses 1 GPU and 12 CPUs, so if your local machine doesn't have that capacity, lower the numbers in the [configuration file][dqnConfig].

+    If you experience out of memory problems, consider reducing the `buffer_size` parameter.

 ---